-We believe there are 7 important questions you should ask yourself and other members of the leadership team.
+We believe there are 7 important questions that leadership teams should ask themselves:

 Firstly, are you concerned enough about the future to be brave enough to put aside quality time and resource from the whirlwind of managing the ‘here and now’.
 This is necessary to gain insights and consider what it will take to compete both in the near term as well as the truly disruptive emerging future?
 You can be sure that somebody else is